 Whether you're a practicing vet, a student, or simply passionate about small animal care, these evenings are a great way to stay informed, ask questions, and connect with fellow professionals.
 We look forward to welcoming you!

-*NEW* Small Animal Clinical Club CPD Evening - Keeping Calm 03 September 2025DescriptionJoin Us for the New Small Animal Clinical Club Evenings We’re excited to invite you to our new series of Small Animal Clinical Club Evenings, hosted by the Small Animal Teaching Hospital and the Veterinary Postgraduate Unit. 🗓️ When: Once a month from September to July (no sessions in January or August) These evenings will feature a range of informative and engaging lectures delivered by expert teams from across the hospital, offering insights into the latest in small animal clinical practice. 🔍 Each session includes:
+Clinical Club Small Animal CPD Evening - StaffDescriptionJoin Us for the New Small Animal Clinical Club Evenings We’re excited to invite you to our new series of Small Animal Clinical Club Evenings, hosted by the Small Animal Teaching Hospital and the Veterinary Postgraduate Unit. 🗓️ When: Once a month from September to July (no sessions in January or August) These evenings will feature a range of informative and engaging lectures delivered by expert teams from across the hospital, offering insights into the latest in small animal clinical practice. 🔍 Each session includes:

 Whether you're a practicing vet, a student, or simply passionate about small animal care, these evenings are a great way to stay informed, ask questions, and connect with fellow professionals.
 We look forward to welcoming you!